 Firstly I thought the webinar was extremely well-run, with an audience well over 300 tunings in on the day.

 The biggest takeaway for me was that it confirmed a lot of the narrative we’re hearing about the middle way between two models of data quality management – a centralised, highly-controlled but slow model of IT owning and running all data processes, and the “Wild West” where everyone does their own thing in an agile but disconnected way.
 Both sides have benefits and pitfalls, and the webinar really brought out a lot of those themes in a set of useful practical examples.
+It was well worth a listen as the session took a deep dive into establishing a data quality framework, looking at things like data profiling, data cleansing and data quality rules.

 Next up from me will be a whitepaper on this subject which we’ll be releasing really soon; there’ll be more blogs from me over at Datactics.com; and finally, I’m also looking forward to the Virtual Data Management Summit, as CEO Stuart Harvey’s got some interesting insight into DataOps to share